 Purple Prose: The description of certain things tends to veer verbose.

 Red Herring: There are several, the most major being Ice-9 and Alice.
+You still need them to reach the True Ending.

 Red Oni, Blue Oni: This trope is used in almost every possible form, thanks to subverted stereotypes and numerous reveals.
 Some key examples: